bgx4k3p/lens/src/posts/2023-04-07-linux-awx-microk8s-ubuntu.md

 ---
 publishDate: 2023-10-27
 title: 'Launch Your Ansible Automation Hub: Install AWX on Ubuntu with MicroK8s'
 excerpt: 'Unlock Ansible automation with AWX!
-This step-by-step guide shows you how to install AWX Tower on Ubuntu Server using MicroK8s and Helm for powerful, free automation.' #AWX #Ansible #Kubernetes #Automation #DevOps
+This step-by-step guide shows you how to install AWX Tower on Ubuntu Server using MicroK8s and Helm for powerful, free automation.'
 image: ~/assets/images/awx-large.png
 category: Tutorial
 tags: [Linux, AWX, Ansible, Kubernetes, Helm, MicroK8s, Automation, DevOps, IaC]
 ---

-## Launch Your Automation Hub: Install AWX on Ubuntu with MicroK8s - The Ultimate Guide
+## Empower Your Automation with AWX

 Ready to take your Ansible automation to the next level?
-Enter AWX (the upstream project for Red Hat Ansible Automation Platform, formerly Ansible Tower) – the open-source powerhouse that transforms your Ansible playbooks into a centralized, manageable, and collaborative automation platform.
+AWX, the upstream project for Red Hat Ansible Automation Platform (formerly Ansible Tower), offers a centralized and collaborative platform for managing your Ansible playbooks.

-AWX is the **mission control center for your Ansible playbooks**.
-Instead of managing individual playbooks scattered across your infrastructure, AWX provides a beautiful dashboard to organize, schedule, monitor, and control your automation workflows.
-And the best part?
-You can build your own AWX tower for **free**!
+AWX acts as a central control point for your Ansible workflows.
+Instead of managing scattered playbooks, AWX provides a dashboard to organize, schedule, monitor, and control your automation.
+Best part, you can deploy AWX for free.

-In this step-by-step tutorial, we'll guide you through installing AWX on Ubuntu Server using a lightweight Kubernetes cluster powered by MicroK8s and the Helm package manager.
-Get ready to unlock the full potential of Ansible automation!
+In this tutorial, I'll walk you through installing AWX on Ubuntu Server using MicroK8s and Helm.
+This will enable you to leverage the capabilities of Ansible automation.

 ## 1. Pre-Flight Checklist: System Prerequisites

 Before we launch into AWX installation, ensure your Ubuntu Server meets these essential prerequisites:

 - **Ubuntu Server with MicroK8s Cluster:** You'll need a running Ubuntu Server with MicroK8s already configured.
 - **Resource Requirements: 6GB+ RAM & 4+ CPUs:** AWX is a robust platform and requires adequate resources to run smoothly. **Seriously, don't skimp on the resources!** Insufficient RAM or CPU will lead to installation failures and a frustrating experience.

 ## 2. Enable Required AddOns